ckaethler/workwithme.guide-myguide/index.md

 ### Warning Signs

 - If I don't feel safe in a conversation, I will respectfully try to turn the conversation to something I'm more comfortable with or will politely exit the talk.
-If its something I feel I need to address afterwards, I will gently let you know via a private message on Slack.
+If its something I feel I need to address afterwards, I will gently let you know privately.
-- If I'm just not having an "on" or "good" day, I will usually & unfortunately look it.
-I can't help it. **Please don't point it out.** I already know.
+- If I'm just not having an "on" or "good" day (i.e. I'm having a bad day), I will usually & unfortunately look it (haha)

 ### How to help

 - Empathy and kindness go a long way for me!
 Please be patient and try to remember that I'm doing my best.
+- A cup of green tea is always appreciated!
 - If I need anything else, I will let you know on a case-by-case basis.

 ## Me Being Me